 Welcome to the Creative Innovators podcast.
-This page is for interested guests about Season 2 of our podcast.

 - If you are an invited guest, please read the information below, either before or after you have signed up for a scheduled time with the scheduling link you have been given.

 - If you are not responding to an invitation link and are interested, please email us at email@example.com to share your story or that of great people you work with.

 We’ve been sharing stories of amazing Creative Innovators since August 2020 and are now producing Season 3.
 You can find past episodes on nearly all podcast players and on YouTube.

 “Creative Innovators with Gigi Johnson” is a podcast about the people who are changing their worlds.
 In each episode, host and change agent Gigi Johnson interviews a different changemaker from a wide range of industries, including creative industries, software, education, sciences, and social innovation.
 The guests share their stories of how they became passionate about innovation and how they have transformed their businesses and communities.
 The podcast is not about the company or the technology, but about the people who are making a difference.
 It is a show about the journey, the unique perspective, the actions that created what was built, the failures, and the lessons learned.

 Audio + Video recorded (for YouTube)